 This office is responsible for the inventory and value of all taxable property within Brandon Township.
-At the present time the Township does not have an Assessor on staff but instead contracts with Municipal Appraisal Service for assessing services.
-Should you need to reach the appraiser, please contact the Supervisor's office, or email kfeigley@brandontownship.
+At the present time the Township has an Assessor on staff to sign the tax role and contracts with Thompson Property Tax Consulting for assessing services.
+Should you need to reach the assessor, please contact the Supervisor's office, or email bthompson@brandontownship.
 Homestead affidavits and Property Transfer affidavits are filed in the Assessor's office.
 Once received and stamped by staff, a copy of these documents is placed on file.

 Township mapping services are also available through the Assessor's office.
 The Geographic Information System (GIS) developed by Oakland County for Brandon Township is available in the Assessor's office.
 In addition, information regarding parcel identification, taxpayer of record, address, building characteristics, land dimensions, and similar information is available in the Assessor's office.